mahmoud-atreesios/ConcurrencyConverter-BM-GradProject/README.md

 ### Localization and Accessibility

 We've taken localization and accessibility seriously.
 The Concurrency Application is available in both English and Arabic versions, making it convenient for users in Egypt and beyond.
 You can seamlessly switch between languages to enhance your experience.
+Moreover, we've supported localized languages in both left-to-right (LTR) and right-to-left (RTL) orientations, ensuring a cohesive user experience for all.

 ### Project Architecture